faiface/par-lang/docs/src/structure/definitions_and_declarations.md

 These define **global names** that can be used throughout the file, an unlimited number of times.

-> Because of Par's linear type system, local variables may be required to use _exactly once._ That is
+> Because of Par's linear type system, local variables may be required to be used _exactly once._ That is
 > if they have a linear type.
 Global definitions can be used any number of times regardless of their
 > type.

 Par has a simple naming rule:
 - **Global names start with an upper-case letter.** That is global types, functions, and so on.
-- **Local names start with lower-case letter, or `_`.** That includes local variables, function parameters, and type variables in generic functions.
+- **Local names start with a lower-case letter, or `_`.** That includes local variables, function parameters, and type variables in generic functions.

 While global names can be used throughout the program, there is an _important restriction!_